 A Project Guide to UX Design (Second edition) by Russ Unger, Carolyn Chandler

-The book we recommend today is now a sort of a comprehensive classic one, especially for those who start their careers in the field of UX design.
-Set on the crossroads of numerous kinds of human activity such as design, psychology, logics and analysis, art, communication etc., this sphere can reveal many talents of designers, but also requires deep knowledge and various skills.
-The book provides nice introduction to the domain of UX design, from the most basic definition of UX design and describing the parts of design process to small but significant details playing big role in creating efficient user-friendly products and providing effective teamwork.
+The book we recommend today is now a sort of comprehensive classic one, especially for those who start their careers in the field of UX design.
+Set at the crossroads of numerous kinds of human activity such as design, psychology, logic and analysis, art, communication, etc., this sphere can reveal many talents of designers but also requires deep knowledge and various skills.
+The book provides a nice introduction to the domain of UX design, from the most basic definition of UX design and describing the parts of the design process to small but significant details playing big role in creating efficient user-friendly products and providing effective teamwork.

-Wish you nice time spent reading!
-Hopefully you haven’t missed our updates here in Tubik Blog, but in case it has happened, welcome to read about some aspects and aims of copywriting and animated interactions in UI design as well as the basics of graphic design as the tool of communication via visual means.
+Wish you a nice time spent reading!
+Hopefully, you haven’t missed our updates here on Tubik Blog, but in case it has happened, welcome to read about some aspects and aims of copywriting and animated interactions in UI design as well as the basics of graphic design as the tool of communication via visual means.